“Hard Rivalry for Buddhism’s Soft Power.” Asia Times, August 25, 2025.

 “NUS historian Asst Prof Jack Chia elected as Fellow of the Royal Historical Society.”
 NUS News, December 22, 2022.

-Interviewed and quoted in Sin Ka Lam, “The Mysterious Origins of Deity Altars in Carparks and Hawker Centres,” Rice Media, October 21, 2022.
+Quoted in “The Mysterious Origins of Deity Altars in Carparks and Hawker Centres,” Rice Media, October 21, 2022.

 “Inter-faith collaboration needed to achieve shared objectives: Panel.”
 The Straits Times, September 7, 2022.